fapi-2-security-profile October 2024

 6. shall only send client_id and request_uri request parameters to the authorization endpoint (all other authorization request parameters are sent in the pushed authorization request according to [RFC9126]);

-NOTE 1: The recommended restrictions on state and nonce parameter values length are to aid interopability.
+NOTE 1: The recommended restrictions on the nonce parameter value length is to aid interoperability.

 5.3.4.
 Requirements for resource servers